data-mechanics/course-2016-fal-proj/aditid_benli95_teayoon_tyao/README.md

 |2.2   | 3.184             |
 | ...  | ...			   |

+The radius of 2 miles has the largest absolute difference and therefor is the optimized value for our analysis.

 Data from radius > 5 trended towards constant values as distance approcahes Boston boundaries.

 #Regression